jayson-lennon/pylon/README.md

 );
 ```

-This will result in `/output/style.css` being generated by `sass`.
+This will result in `/output/style.css` being generated by Sass.

 ### Example: Modify SVG files and then minify the result

-Instead of using an exported version of some file as a colocated asset, we can use the source file and compile it on demand.
-This removes the need to have separate "exported" and "source" versions of files.
+Instead of using an exported version of some file as a colocated asset, we can use the source file and then compile it on demand.
+This removes the need to have separate "exported" and "source" versions of files, making it easier to manage content.

-This example modifies SVG files by setting a custom brand color, and then minifying the file with [usvg](https://github.com/RazrFalcon/resvg/tree/master/usvg).
+This example modifies SVG files by setting a custom "brand" color, and then minifying the files with [usvg](https://github.com/RazrFalcon/resvg/tree/master/usvg).

 Given this directory structure: